-Applications can be submitted at any time of the year, but not after the application has been submitted to the main donor.
+Applications for co-funding can be submitted at any time of the year, but not after the application has been submitted to the main donor.
 If the main donor's application process contains a first stage of submitting a concept note, an application based on this concept note and a budget summary may be submitted.